offsideswap/Moonmage/.github/PULL_REQUEST_TEMPLATE/bip_template.md

 ## Contract Changes

 A detailed outline of the facets being added, changed or removed, as well as the function selectors and events within each affected facet.
-See [BIP-30](https://bean.money/bip-30#contract-changes) for a good example.
+See [BIP-30](https://moon.money/bip-30#contract-changes) for a good example.
 Order the facets according to the Summary section.

-## Beans Minted
+## Moons Minted

-The number of Beans minted as part of the BIP and to what addresses.
+The number of Moons minted as part of the BIP and to what addresses.

 ## Audit